MicrosoftDocs/power-automate-docs/flow-docs/wait-for-approvals.md

      ![Image of create-flow](./media/wait-for-approvals/create-flow.png)
 1. Create an item in your SharePoint list.

     An approval email is sent to the recipient that you specified.
-When the recipient selects **Approve** or **Reject** in that mail, you receive email that indicates the response.
+When the recipient selects **Approve** or **Reject** in that email, you receive email that indicates the response.